 As you can see above, MACq 01 Hotel is situated right on the water’s edge.
 Consequently, it overlooks the Derwent River, Sullivan’s Cove.
 In addition, this swanky hotel is in a top spot that gives you instant access to the Hobart piers and waterfront district, while being within easy walking distance from the CBD.

-Upon our arrival, MACq 01 delighted our senses with perfect sights, sounds, smells, touches, and also tastes.
-For example, in our room there was a generous offering of local gourmet chocolates, and a Nespresso coffee machine shone from the bar flanked by a selection of pods.
+MACq 01 delighted our senses with perfect sights, sounds, smells, touches, and also tastes.
+For example, when we entered our room we found a generous offering of local gourmet chocolates and a Nespresso coffee machine shone from the bar flanked by a selection of pods.

-In fact, the room was so pristine (yet chill) that it felt like we were the very first welcome guests to stay in this particular “Superior Waterfront Room” (from $410AUD).
+In fact, the room was so pristine (yet chill) that it felt like we were the very first guests to stay in this particular “Superior Waterfront Room” (from $410AUD, 2018).

 On top of all these good reasons to stay at MACq 01, my husband Jim wanted us to stay there because it’s Australia’s first storytelling hotel and he knows how much I love stories.
 (You can probably tell too.)